DivineUX23/WhatsApp_health_bot/README.md

 The assistant uses two AI models - Cohere and Google Gemini, to provide robust diagnosis capabilities.
 Users can have natural conversations with the assistant, describing any symptoms they are experiencing.
 If needed, the assistant will ask clarifying questions and provide possible diagnoses based on the symptoms.

 ### Key features

-The application is designed to interact with users, collecting information about their symptoms and providing possible diagnoses and treatments.
-Key features include:
+- WhatsApp Integration: Users can interact with the medical AI assistant directly through WhatsApp, leveraging the popular messaging platform's familiarity and accessibility.

-- Users can choose between Cohere AI and Google Gemini AI to provide diagnosis based on user info and search results.
+- Cohere AI and Google Gemini AI: The assistant utilizes two powerful AI models, Cohere and Google Gemini, to provide robust diagnosis capabilities.

-- Cohere AI powers the chatbot conversation.
-It is set up to provide diagnosis based on user info and search results.

-- Google Gemini AI also powers the chatbot conversation fully capable of replacing Cohere AI.
-Users can choose to activate Google Gemini instead of Cohere AI.

-- User input is analyzed to extract symptoms and gather information.
-The bot asks clarifying questions as needed.
+- Natural Conversation: Users can have natural conversations with the assistant, describing any symptoms they are experiencing.
+The assistant will ask clarifying questions as needed.

-- Once the bot has enough information, it provides a tentative diagnosis and suggests potential treatments or next steps based on information from the web.
+- Diagnosis Suggestions: Based on the user's symptoms, the assistant provides possible diagnoses and suggests potential treatments or next steps.

-- Bot responses include citations/links to any external sources used.
+- Web Search Integration: The assistant incorporates web search results from Google Search and Tavily Search to enhance its knowledge base and provide more accurate recommendations.

+- Citation Tracking: Any external sources used by the assistant for diagnosis or treatment recommendations are included as citations in the response.

 ## Table of Contents
 - [Technologies](#technologies)